-Across the spectrum of age, race and economic standing, we've found that many women grapple with the ability to forthrightly express their skills and abilities.
+Across the spectrum of age, race and economic standing, many women struggle with the ability to confidently express their skills and abilities.

-In this fun and highly interactive talk, we'll provide insight into the ways that women diminish themselves by the way they speak, and how we can overcome it.
+In this fun and highly interactive talk, communication coach, LB Adams, Founder of Practical Dramatics, will provide insight into the many ways women diminish themselves by the way they speak and practical advice on how we can overcome it.

-At the end of the conversation, the group will have a clear 3 point template of actions to avoid and overcome communication self-sabotage as well as ways to use language to empower themselves.
+At the end of the conversation, you will have a clear 3-point template of actions to avoid, a framework on how to overcome communication self-sabotage, and tactical ways to use language to empower yourself.